GReAT: A Graph Regularized Adversarial Training Method: Graph Regularized Adversarial Training

 By visually representing the data set using t-SNE, we aim to reduce the dimensionality of the data while preserving its inherent structure and relationships.
 This reduction in dimensionality allows us to plot the data points in a two-dimensional space, making it easier to discern patterns, clusters, and similarities among the samples.
 Visualization is a valuable tool for gaining a deeper understanding of how the different classes are distributed and how they relate to each other within the validation data set.
 The figure panel on the right shows how adversarial examples are distributed around clean samples.

-The visualization of the embeddings highlights a strong connection between individual samples and their respective neighbors, effectively distinguishing between various classes.We use the strong neighborhood connections to learn better and create more robust models.
+The visualization of the embeddings highlights a strong connection between individual samples and their respective neighbors, effectively distinguishing between various classes.
+We use the strong neighborhood connections to learn better and create more robust models.
 Consequently, we use these node embeddings as input features to the neural network by creating an adjacency embedding matrix, as shown in Fig.~\ref{fig:graphlets}.
 In particular, we use the label propagation method,~\cite{lee_pseudo-label_2013}, to propagate the information from the labeled data points to the unlabeled instances, which improves the model's performance on both clean and adversarial examples.